RedBearLab/BLE_HCI/README.md

 BLE_HCI
 =======

-Allows external System or MCU to control BLE chip (CC2540) using Bluetooth HCI mode such as Windows/Linux/Mac, Arduino (AVR), Respberry Pi (ARM11), etc.
+Allows external systems or MCUs to control BLE chip (CC2540) using Bluetooth HCI mode such as Windows/Linux/Mac, Arduino (AVR), Teensy 3.0 (ARM Cortex M4), Respberry Pi (ARM11), etc.

 The libraries was written for Python and Arduino.
-Tested on Windows and Mac OS X, but this is still a work in progress, not all HCI commands and events have been implemented or fully tested.
+Tested on Windows, Linux and Mac OS X This is in beta and still a work in progress, not all HCI commands and events have been implemented or fully tested.

-The HCI firmware is built from TI CC254x SDK, refer to HostTestApp project if you want to study the firmware code.
+The HCI firmware is built from TI CC254x SDK, refer to the HostTestApp project if you want to study the firmware code.

 Example 1
 =========